-6. MACRO-REGIONAL STRATEGIES AND SEA-BASIN STRATEGIES
+6. MACRO-REGIONAL STRATEGIES (MRSs) AND SEA-BASIN STRATEGIES

-The Bulgaria-Serbia INTERREG IPA CBC Programme contributes to and interacts with, the macroregional strategy that the EU has devised for the countries and regions that share common needs and objectives in the Danube Region.
-Through their integrated approach, EU Macro-regional strategies, such as the EUSDR, encourage targeted solutions to challenges within functional areas, which cannot be solved by a single country, region or municipality.
-Hence, EUSDR is an important tool on the strategic side for identifying the main objectives of the Bulgaria-Serbia INERREG-IPA CBC Programme 2021-2027.
+The programme area is at the centre of the European Danube Macro-Region (EUSDR) and it partially overlaps with the European Adriatic-Ionian Macro-Region (EUAIRS), where Serbia participates with its entire territory.
+Through their integrated approach, EU Macro-regional strategies encourage targeted solutions to challenges within functional areas, which cannot be solved by a single country, region or municipality.
+Hence, the EUSDR and the EUAIRS are an important tool on the strategic side for identifying the main objectives of the Bulgaria-Serbia INERREG-IPA CBC Programme 2021-2027.